markp-gc/videolib/README.md

 ## Installing Dependencies

-The only external dependency is a compatible version of FFmpeg (see below).
+The key external dependency is a compatible version of FFmpeg (see below).
+Other dependencies should work with package manager provided versions.

-### Ubuntu 18/20 Instructions
+### Ubuntu 18/20/22 Instructions

 On these versions of Ubuntu the standard apt packaged version of libavformat (a fork of FFmpeg 3.6) is compatible:

 ```
-sudo apt install libavformat-dev
+sudo apt install libavformat-dev libswscale-dev pkg-config libboost-dev libboost-test-dev
 ```

 However, if you want to use a more recent version of FFMpeg then first install nasm: